By-Laws of Ames Children’s Choirs Association, Inc.

 5.3 Duties of officers.
 The duties and powers of the officers of the Corporation shall be as follows:

 5.3.3 Secretary.
-The Secretary shall record the business of the Board, be responsible for notifying Board members of the time and place of their meetings, prepare minutes and agenda, and distribute them to Board members at least two days in advance of each regular meeting.
+The Secretary shall record the business of the Board, be responsible for notifying Board members of the time and place of their meetings, prepare minutes, and distribute them to Board members at least five days in advance of each regular meeting.
 The Secretary shall perform all duties appropriate to the office of Secretary as well as any others assigned by the President and the Board.

 5.3.4 Treasurer.
 The Treasurer shall keep an account of all monies received and expended for the use of the Corporation and shall make disbursements as necessary.
 The Treasurer shall place all sums received for deposit in a financial institution approved by the Executive Committee, and shall distribute a report of such deposits at the monthly board meetings.
 The Treasurer shall keep records and report delinquent payments to the Board in a timely manner.
 The Treasurer shall make an annual report available to the Membership.
 With the approval of the Board, the Treasurer may delegate most of his/her duties to a paid Bookkeeper.
 The Bookkeeper may serve as a director of the Board but may not serve as an Officer.
 Funds may be drawn only upon the signature of the Treasurer or the Bookkeeper.